 (2) This clause does not affect the operation of any other law of this State that imposes an obligation in respect of the erection or installation of structures or goods or the supply of services.

+[Clause 12 inserted by No. 13 of 2005 s.
+32.]

 13. Duties of persons in relation to occupational safety and health

 (1) A person engaged in a pipeline operation must, at all times, take all reasonably practicable steps —